blackboard/hayabusa/README.md

   * Personal language packs
   * Email
   * Password, personal information
-* Voice recognition for Chrom browsers version 11 and above
+* Voice recognition for Chrome browsers version 11 and above
 * Keyboard shortcuts
 * Extensibility to make Hayabusa smarter and do more